odinuv/web/articles/database-tech/index.md

 but you don't tell it **how** to do it.
 That *how* is the *execution plan*.
 Different SQL queries (returning same results) may use different executions plans and therefore different performance.
 Also same queries executed on different database servers may lead to different execution plans.
-You can see a an execution plan of a query by using the [`EXPLAIN`](https://www.postgresql.org/docs/9.4/static/using-explain.html) or (`EXPLAIN ANALYZE`).
+You can see an execution plan of a query by using [`EXPLAIN`](https://www.postgresql.org/docs/9.4/static/using-explain.html) or (`EXPLAIN ANALYZE`).
 For example:

 {% highlight sql %}